devitq/DataRush/tests/e2e/README.md

 ## Warning

-Plese note that containers will use ports from 13241 to 13245 and 8080, so there is must be no listeners on this ports range.
+Plese note that containers will use ports from 8000 to 8010, so there is must be no listeners on this ports range.

 ## Clone the project